You might not think it, but there are so many different types of noodles.

 They earn their dark coloring from buckwheat flour.
 It has more protein and fiber than your average pasta.

-Their bright, earthy flavors make them perfect for cold pasta dishes, but you can also use them in stir-frys and soups.
+Their bright, earthy flavors make them perfect for cold pasta dishes.
+But you can also use them in stir-fries and soups.

 Plus, these flavorful noodles can also work as great dipping noodles.

 Remember that soba noodles often have strong earthy flavors, which might not be for everyone.